 - Room for natural behaviour

-‘Natural behaviour’: this means that every animal can behave in a way typical to its type.
-Chickens can take a dust bath and the shed has plenty of perches and straw bales.
-We ask our farmers to ensure that there is sufficient daylight so that the chickens can keep to a natural day and night time rhythm.
+‘Natural behaviour’ means that the animals can behave in a way typical to their kind.
+That is why the sheds have plenty of perches and straw bales, or that the farmers scatter whole grains to stimulate natural behaviour and activity.
+They also make sure the chickens can keep to a natural day-night rhythm.
 This is not only better for the chickens, it also makes the meat tastier.